How to Write A Compelling Creative Brief (with Examples & Free Templates)

 • What is this campaign trying to do?
 Increase awareness?
 Increase traffic?
 Get more shares?
 Be as specific as possible.

 • What customer action would make the campaign "successful"?
-Fill out a form?
+Would you fill out a form?
 Click a link?
 Call the business?

 • What specific challenge is the campaign trying to address?
 State this in a single sentence.
-Example: "We want to advertise new features to get more trials".
+For example, "We want to advertise new features to get more trials."

 • What is your media strategy?
 Where will the campaign run?